The science of caffeine free energy drinks: How to boost focus without the crash

 2. Label Literacy: What to Look For

 Not all non caffeinated drinks are created equal.
-When selecting a product, look for clinical dosages of active ingredients rather than “proprietary blends.”
+When selecting a product, look for clinical dosages of active ingredients rather than proprietary blends.

 3. Hydration as a Foundation

-Myth vs Fact: Caffeine Alternatives
+Myth vs fact

-• Myth: Caffeine free energy drinks are just glorified soda/pop.
+Myth: Caffeine free energy drinks are just glorified soda/pop.

-Fact: While some are sugary placebos, legitimate performance drinks use clinically studied ingredients like Acetyl-L-Carnitine and Alpha-GPC that cross the blood-brain barrier to enhance neural function without stimulants.
+Fact: While some are sugary placebos, legitimate performance drinks use ingredients like Acetyl-L-Carnitine and Alpha-GPC that are used in research settings to support aspects of cognitive performance without classic stimulant dosing. - Myth: You cannot get a “boost” without a stimulant.

-Fact: You can feel an increase in alertness through vasodilation (more oxygen to the brain) and neurotransmitter support.
-It feels less like a “jolt” and more like “clarity,” but the performance enhancement is measurable.
+Fact: You can feel an increase in alertness through hydration status, vasodilation (more oxygen delivery), and neurotransmitter support.
+It often feels less like a jolt and more like clarity. - Myth: “Sugar-free” always means healthy.

 Bottom line